alexmarincu/tiva-playground/README.md

 Unit tests are in **test**.

-The TivaWare Peripheral Driver Library is is in **lib/TivaWare/driverlib** and is built automatically if necessary.
+The TivaWare Peripheral Driver Library is in **lib/TivaWare/driverlib** and is built automatically if necessary.

 ## Building and loading